jrb-s2c-github/atomika/README.md

         service_path: /
 ```

+The DNS name of the Ingress (www.demo.io in above snippet) should be mapped by a DNS server or an entry in the hosts file
+(/etc/hosts) to the IP address of the Ingress Controller.
+The following command will provide this external IP:
+> kubectl -n ingress-nginx get svc ingress-nginx-controller

+This is the same IP address that the [MetalLB](https://metallb.io/) LoadBalancer announces and attracts traffic on.
+In other words, MetalLb
+supports the Ingress of type ingress-nginx in its endeavours.

 #### Declaring Spring Microservice deployments

 ```
 apps:
 - name: hello1                   # Name of the K8S Service
+  github_account: jrb-s2c-github # GitHub account that contains the repository to clone
   git_repo: spinnaker_tryout     # GitHub repository to clone
   jib_dir: hello_svc             # Use "." for a single module
-                               # or name of directory containing JIB connfiguration for multi-module maven project TODO
+                                 # or name of directory containing JIB connfiguration for multi-module maven project
   image: s2c/hello_svc           # Name of container image  that JIB will create
   namespace: env1                # K8S namespace that the micro-services should be added to
   git_branch: kustomize          # Git branch to checkout
-  replicas: 3                  # Amount of micro-servicesinstances to start
+  replicas: 3                    # Amount of micro-services instances to start
   application_properties:        # The application.properties of te Spring micro-service
   application.properties: |
   my_name: LocalKubeletEnv1
 - name: hello2                 # Declaration of a second microservice to deploy